jdoleary/Spellmasons/docs/TasksCurrent.md

 # Validation
 - Done for now
 # Priority
+- Make capture soul cheaper
 - bug: Getting "host app version doesn't match client version" on SOLOMODE
 - src: Issue with getEnemiesForAltitude2 based on budget it that it can make a TON of cheap units like in the 30s
-- bug: Updates are reupdating each time
 - bug: if I start a game, quit to main menu, go back to multiplayer I can't edit the server url field, until I alt tab and come back
 - What happens if you press multiplayer 'connect' twice while it's still connecting
 - bug: vampire stopped moving after being pushed